liborty/TokenCrypt/README.md

 This software was developed and tested under Linux and the latest binaries are available in the repository as a `release`.
 Installation from source needs Rust installed.
 Download or clone this repository (to get the latest version of the bash scripts) and `cd` into it.
 Then, for complete fresh installation:

-### `sudo ./install`
+    ./install

 This will locally compile four Rust  programs `xorfork`, `symcrypt`, `hexify` and `hexcheck`.
-Everything that may have changed is updated in `/usr/local/bin`.
+It will then ask to raise `sudo` privileges and install everything that may have changed  into `/usr/local/bin`.
 The bash scripts are also installed (compilation not needed).
-For those that do not want to install Rust, there are x86-64 binaries available in the 'releases' in the repository.
+For avoiding Rust installation, there are ready made x86-64 binaries available in the repository.

 Rust sources are also automatically compiled and tested at `github.com` - see the test badge at the top of this document.
 Whether the executables were created by local compilation or just pulled from the repository, the install script copies them all from `.bin/` into `/usr/local/bin` for system-wide use.
 Alternatively, they can be copied manually to any other `bin` directories that are included in the search path.
 This does not require `sudo` privileges.